ccm-bioinfo/cambda2023/02_variable_selection/readme.md

 |ZINB            | 405 (31.39) | 401 (31.10) |
 |Model selection | 258 (13.81) | 272 (12.91) |

-Except for the OTUs selected with the Poisson regression approach, we see that there are selected less OTUs present.
+Except for the OTUs selected with the Poisson regression approach, we see that we have selecetd less differential OTUs.

 It remains to check if this reduction keeps the good performance for classification that the original selection presented.